vgribov/cv/generic.md

 on each in-seat display as *OCI images* by a custom *K8s* controller written in *Go*.
 We use *buildah* and *Yocto* to produce optimized application images and portable services.

-## Real life experience with networking protocols and Marvell chips ##
+## Real-life experience with networking protocols and Marvell chips

-I have been working in networking for more than two and a half years.
-In Larch Networks I worked on creating a security WiFi USB dongle based on TI's Sitara SOC and WL1837MOD.
-I've also participated in developing a FreeRTOS based solution for clever unmanaged switches with Marvell's AlleyCat3, BobCat2 and BobK packet processors inside.
-I've worked both with CPSS library and packet processor registers directly, setting up Multicast groups, VLANs and policies for our customers.
-I've worked on developing an OpenSwitch plugin for BobCat3, implementing access lists, VLAN interfaces, and L3 routing.
-I've developed "from scratch" a DHCPv6 server for Panasonic and ported the FPA library on Aldrin packet processor.
+I have been working in networking for more than two and a half years at Larch Networks.
+I worked on creating a security *WiFi USB dongle* based on *TI Sitara SOC* and *WL1837MOD*.
+I also participated in developing a *FreeRTOS* based solution for clever unmanaged switches with Marvell's *AlleyCat3*, *BobCat2* and *BobK* packet processors inside.
+I worked both with the Marvell's *CPSS* library and packet processor registers directly, setting up *Multicast groups*, *VLANs* and different policies.
+I developed parts of the *OpenSwitch* ASIC plugin for *BobCat3*, implementing *access lists*, *VLAN interfaces*, and *L3 routing*.
+I developed "from scratch" a *DHCPv6* server and ported the Marvell's *FPA* library to the *Aldrin* packet processor.

 ## Knowledge of electrical circuits and measurement software ##